Giskard-AI/giskard-hub/script-docs/hub/sdk/evaluations.rst

 Run an evaluation
 _________________

-Now that the model is configured, we can launch an evaluation run.
+Now that the agent is configured, we can launch an evaluation run.
 We first need to know which dataset we will run the evaluation on.
 If you are running this in the CI/CD pipeline, we recommend setting the dataset ID in the environment.